berestovskyy/bugzilla2github/README.md

 DELETED BUGS
 ------------
-Github Issues Tracker allows to assign consecutive IDs only.
+Github Issues Tracker allows assigning consecutive IDs only.
 So bugzilla2github creates dummy issues in place of a deleted original Bugzilla bugs.